Xilinx/ml-suite/quantize.md

 	# cd /xlnx/xfdnn_tools/quantize/
 	```

-5. This next command will execute GoogleNet-v1 quantization using deploy and train/validation models provided in the /xlnx/models directory.
-This quantization expects at least 8 images to be available in the `/home/centos/xfdnn_18_03_19/imagenet_val` directory.
+5. This next command will execute GoogLeNet-v1 quantization using the deploy and train/validation models provided in the /xlnx/models directory.
+This quantization expects at least eight images to be available in the `/home/centos/xfdnn_18_03_19/imagenet_val` directory.
 Refer to http://www.image-net.org/download-imageurls for downloading ILSVRC files from ImageNet.
-Other files may be used and do not require any special file naming convention.
+Other files may be used which do not require any special file naming convention.
 	```
 	# python quantize.pyc \
 	--deploy_model /xlnx/models/bvlc_googlenet_without_lrn/fp32/bvlc_googlenet_without_lrn_deploy.prototxt \